 - The THREADPRIVATE directive must appear after every declaration of a thread private common block. - You cannot use a THREADPRIVATE common block or its constituent variables in any clause other than a COPYIN clause.
 As a result, they are not permitted in a PRIVATE, FIRSTPRIVATE, LASTPRIVATE, SHARED, or REDUCTION clause.
 They are not affected by the DEFAULT clause.

 You can use the mp_shmem library routines for communicating between threads.
-For information on these routines, see the mp(3F) man page.
+For information on these routines, see Section A.4, page 213.

 4.7.2 Data Scope Attribute Clauses